toniihsia/ReScan/README.md

 **Day 3**: Explore methods of identifying and counting key words.
 Stanford's CoreNLP library can provide an accessible way to analyze resume and document text.

-- Implement interfacing with the CoreNLP library to process text, may be offloaded through ajax requests via Algorithmica
+- Implement interfacing with the CoreNLP library to process text, may be offloaded through ajax requests via Algorithmia
 - Obtain raw matching data between the two documents

 **Day 4**: Consolidate matching data, and provide tertiary metrics such as resume length, job title matches, and advanced degrees.